-"Eric set me to watching this road," be replied, and my hand came to rest upon one of the pistols in my belt as he spoke.
+"Eric set me to watching this road," he replied, and my hand came to rest upon one of the pistols in my belt as he spoke.
 I had a feeling a bullet couldn't breach that armor, though.
 I considered shooting Morgenstern.

 "Well, brothers," he said, smiling, "I welcome you back and I wish you a good journey.
 I'll doubtless see you shortly in Amber.
 Good afternoon," and with that he turned and rode toward the woods.
+The Deast without cracking up or slowing.